The Learning Centre:

 What does this mean?
 It means that education members get married/divorced, have kids, buy a home, retire and start collecting their pension.
 All of those little things can add up to big changes in your budget—which can then impact your overall financial goals.
 That’s why it’s a good idea to review your financial situation, including your investment plan, at least once a year.

-Kola’s spring financial maintenance checklist:
+Graham’s spring financial maintenance checklist:

 - Review budget